jasonacox/Powerwall-Dashboard/README.md

 * The database queries and dashboard are set to use `America/Los_Angeles` as the timezone.
 Remember to edit the database commands [influxdb.sql](influxdb/influxdb.sql), [powerwall.yml](powerwall.yml), and [dashboard.json](dashboard.json) to replace `America/Los_Angeles` with your own timezone.

-* InfluxDB does not run reliably on older models of Raspberry Pi, resulting in the Docker container terminating with `error 139`.

 ### Troubleshooting Tips and Tricks